silviamaggi/smd-com/_posts/2021-10-29-design-digested-22.md

 ## I, Obscura

 > I, Obscura illuminates dark design patterns by telling stories.
 A compilation of case studies, this zine offers readers a set of dark pattern examples, along with possible design and policy solutions.
-These examples assist with demystifying deceptive design the possible harms to individuals, and to prompt policymakers to action.

 <p class="detached">🔗 <a href="https://issuu.com/stanforddcsl/docs/dcsl_darkpatternszine_2021\" target="_blank" rel="noopener">Read the article</a> (on ISSUU)</p>